chaudharychandan/docker-react-app/README.md

-# Docker React App with Jenkins CI pipeline to AWS ECR
+# Deploy docker container react app with Jenkins CI pipeline to AWS ECR

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).